Apply for Electronic Travel Authorization (eTA) to Canada

 The automated screening system will examine your answers to the eTA application web-form questionnaire to determine whether your answers have raised any concerns with respect to the purpose of your trip or admissibility.

-What documents do I need to apply for an eTA for Canada?
+What documents do I need to apply for an eTA?

 Supporting documentation is typically not initially provided electronically through the eTA application process.
 Rather, it may be requested by a processing officer after submitting the application or by an immigration officer of the Canada Border Services Agency (CBSA) at your airport of entry into Canada.